cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

 - A file system is a component of an OS that provides an interface over persistence devices through which data is organized in variable-lengthed entities indexable by a logical path, called files.

+- Functions of a file system:

+  - File management;

+  - Space management;

+  - File integrity;

+  - File security.

+- File:

+  - A file is an abstract data type for persistence.

+  - Attributes of a file:

+    - Path;

+    - Id;

+    - Location;

+    - Size;

+    - Accessibility;

+    - Date, time, and ownership;

+    - Reference count.

+  - Operations on a file:

+    - Create;

+    - Delete;

+    - Open;

+    - Close;

+    - Read;

+    - Write.

+- The name of a file is partially stored in its directory tree, all other attributes are in its file control block \(FCB).

+- A directory is a file storing a set of mappings from basenames to file ids.

+- Links:

+  - Hard links:

+    - A hard link to a file is a directory entry with a different path but the same id.

+    - Directories cannot have hard links to avoid non-terminating traversals.

+    - Hard links are restricted to the same partition by their use of file ids.

+  - A soft link to a file is another file storing the path to the linked file.

+- File system organization:

+  - Superblock;

+  - FCB table;

+  - FCB bitmap;

+  - Block bitmap.

+- Superblock:

+  - The superblock of a file system stores the file system id, the number of FCBs, and pointers to the FCB table, the FCB bitmap, and the block bitmap.

+  - The superblock is usually the first block of a file system.

+- The FCB table is a fixed-length array of FCBs.

+- The FCB bitmap is a bitmap where each bit indicates the validity of an FCB in the FCB table.

+- The block bitmap is a bitmap where each bit indicates the availability of a logical block.

+- Block management of a file:

+  - Linked list of blocks;

+  - Block allocation table, i.e. a centralized linked list;

+  - Multi-level index, the preferred approach.

+- Free space management:

+  - Linked free list;

+  - Centralized free list;

+  - Block bitmap, the preferred approach.

+- File security:

+  - Upon an open, the file system check accessbilities, creates an entry in the open file table, and records the granted rights.

+  - Upon a read, the OS checks the access rights.

+- File integrity:

+  - An OS typically provides utilities for file system backup and consistency checking.

+  - A journaling file system performs each metadata update by logging, write-out, and completing to ensure consistency.